idra-lab/idra-lab.github.io/content/project/magician/index.md

 ## Impact

-Innovative robotic components for mechanical working operations allowing for human-robot collaboration Improved productivity in manufacturing and maintenance Improved health and safety conditions for human workers and focus on added value operations Tested applicability of solutions for various manufacturing application fields Strengthened trust in AI and robotic technologies
+- Innovative robotic components for mechanical working operations allowing for human-robot collaboration;
+- Improved productivity in manufacturing and maintenance;
+- Improved health and safety conditions for human workers and focus on added value operations;
+- Tested applicability of solutions for various manufacturing application fields;
+- Strengthened trust in AI and robotic technologies.